Miji languages

 Miji, also given the dialect names Sajolang and Dhammai, is a dialect cluster traditionally counted as one of the Sino-Tibetan languages that is spoken in Arunachal Pradesh, northeastern India.
 The varieties are not particularly close, with only half of the vocabulary in common between the languages of East Kameng District and West Kameng District.
-Long assumed to be Sino-Tibetan languages, Miji and the recently discovered Bangru language may instead form a small independent language family.
+Previously classified as Sino-Tibetan languages, Miji and the recently discovered Bangru language may instead form a small independent language family.

 Varieties

 There are two divergent varieties of Miji: